-The Group will continue to take a risk assessment approach when investigating supply chains.
-The risk assessments were based on the following: (i) the nature of the sector, (ii) type of services, (iii) where the service or product originated from (geographical risk based on the Global Slavery Index), and (iv) potential presence of vulnerable people within the suppliers' operations and the complexity of the supplier's supply chain.
+The Group will continue to adopt a risk-based assessment approach when evaluating supply chains.
+The risk assessments are based on the following: (i) the nature of the sector, (ii) the type of services provided, (iii) the geographic origin of the service or product (using the Global Slavery Index for reference), and (iv) the potential presence of vulnerable individuals within the suppliers' operations, as well as the complexity of the supplier's own supply chain.